hessenud/LEVwb/README.md

 WebGUI
 ====================
 Now the device serves a simple GUI.
-I'm no GUI designer, so this is more of the least possibl effort ;-) Just open the GUI with http://ipaddrOrHostname/  and the Rest should be very self explanatory.
+I'm no GUI designer, so this is more of the least possible effort ;-) Just open the GUI with http://ipaddrOrHostname/  and the Rest should be very self explanatory.
 It's still not fully working, but at least the basics are implemented.